-Understanding Keyword Research
+Keyword Research Basics

 So, let’s start with the basics of keyword research.

-What is Keyword Research?
+What Is Keyword Research?

-Why is Keyword Research Important?
+Why Is Keyword Research Important?

-How to Find Keyword Ideas
+How To Find Keyword Ideas

 Now we understand what keyword research is and how important it is to your site.
-Let’s take a look at how you can find keyword ideas.
+But how do you find keyword ideas?
+There are many tools and methods that you can use to research keywords for your content.

+Let’s take a look at how you can effectively find keyword ideas.
 There are different ways that you can go about finding keywords for your site for free:

-Brainstorming
+1. Brainstorming Keywords

 Start by listing our target audience persona, their needs, and what questions they might have.